Cotignac waterfalls and towers

 Location with a view of the upper waterfall

-You can't walk easily the upper waterfall.
+You can't walk easily to the upper waterfall.
 You would have to walk along the stream about 100 meters upstream in the river bed.
 However, there is hardly any space between the fences on the left and right and the slippery creek bed.
 Further down we come to a footbridge over the creek.
 In order to wade to the upper waterfall, one would have to enter the creek bed here.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.